Vehmloewff/autobase/readme.md

 - Binary responses (done)
 - File Storage
 - TypeRef support so that not all types have to be defined "onsite"
+- Start server on a custom port (done)